Prince George’s County Credit Card Fraud Lawyer

 In general, fraud occurs when someone knowingly uses false information to gain something of value with the expectation that others will rely on false information.
 For instance, if a seller accepts a large fee for a stone represented to be a diamond when the seller knows the stone is actually quartz and worth much less, that would be considered an act of fraud.

 In the case of credit card fraud, a person may violate the laws in several ways.
-For instance, someone may commit credit card fraud by using false information to obtain credit, by taking a credit card or number that does not belong them, by creating fake credit cards, or by using someone else’s credit to purchase goods or services.
+For instance, someone may commit credit card fraud by using false information to obtain credit, by taking a credit card or number that does not belong to them, by creating fake credit cards, or by using someone else’s credit to purchase goods or services.

 Different actions are addressed under separate state statutes with different penalties.
 If a person commits several credit card fraud violations “as part of one scheme or a continuing course of conduct,” then under Md.
 Code Ann., Crim.
 Law §8-202, the value of the property involved in these violations may be added together and the offense may be treated as a single violation.
 This may substantially increase the severity of the offense and therefore the resulting penalties.
-Someone who is accused of committing a fraud offense with a credit card should speak with an aggressive Prince George’s County credit card fraud lawyer immediately.
+Someone who is accused of committing a fraud offense with a credit card should speak with an aggressive PG County credit card fraud lawyer immediately.

 Making False Statements to Gain a Credit Card